invisionmediagroups/cstate/README.md

 #### 🧡 GitLab Pages (Experimental)

-GitLab Pages, unlike GitHub Pages, supports Hugo, so you can let GitLab build and serve cState without needing to do it on your own machine ([similarly to how you can blog with GitLab Pages from your phone](https://about.gitlab.com/blog/2016/08/19/posting-to-your-gitlab-pages-blog-from-ios/)).
+GitLab Pages, unlike GitHub Pages, supports Hugo, so you can let GitLab build and serve cStatus without needing to do it on your own machine ([similarly to how you can blog with GitLab Pages from your phone](https://about.gitlab.com/blog/2016/08/19/posting-to-your-gitlab-pages-blog-from-ios/)).

 [GitLab has a good guide for getting started with GitLab Pages in their documentation.](https://docs.gitlab.com/ee/user/project/pages/#getting-started)

-**In short: a `.gitlab-ci.yml` file** is responsible for making cState work.
-As of v4.2.1, the [cState automatically ships with this file](https://github.com/cstate/cstate/releases/tag/v4.2.1).
+**In short: a `.gitlab-ci.yml` file** is responsible for making cStatus work.
+As of v4.2.1, the [cStatus automatically ships with this file](https://github.com/cstate/cstate/releases/tag/v4.2.1).

 As of this time, this is a relatively untested option, but Hugo does seem to generate the right things (this can be checked by downloading the **CI/CD artificats**).

 According to GitLab, it may take up to 30 minutes before the site is available after the first deployment.

 You can [make Netlify CMS work on GitLab](https://www.netlifycms.org/docs/gitlab-backend/), but that requires overriding an existing file in the theme.
-Create a file in `static/admin/config.yml` and follow the instructions linked earlier. (cState by default ships with Git Gateway.)
+Create a file in `static/admin/config.yml` and follow the instructions linked earlier. (cStatus by default ships with Git Gateway.)

 #### 🖤 Other platforms